Former South Dakota Governor Janklow dies at 72

 "He saw things that needed to get done and had courage to go out and do it and that's not an easy thing," Volk said in a telephone interview.
 "I never heard him say 'How is that going to impact us politically?'
 He would say 'I have to if it's good for South Dakota.'"

-After Janklow's death, South Dakota Governor Dennis Daugaard asked that all flags fly at half-staff in the state until Janklow's funeral, expected sometime next week.
+After Janklow's death, South Dakota Governor Dennis Daugaard asked that all flags fly at half-staff in the state until Janklow's funeral.

 "Our prayers go out to Mary Dean and to the Janklow family," Daugaard said in a statement.
 "He will always be remembered as a strong leader and one of our state's most consequential governors."

-Another former South Dakota Governor, Mike Rounds, described Janklow as "the epitome of a leader who stood up for his people all the time."
+Janklow's body will lie in state at the Capitol Rotunda in Pierre on Tuesday from 7 a.m. to noon local time, followed by a memorial service.
+His funeral is scheduled for 10:30 a.m.
+Wednesday at Our Savior's Lutheran Church in Sioux Falls.

-In a brief news conference with reporters in November at his Sioux Falls law office, Janklow said he had not been feeling well, but initial tests had not revealed a problem.
-Additional tests were conducted and a brain scan uncovered the cancer.
+Former South Dakota Governor Mike Rounds described Janklow as "the epitome of a leader who stood up for his people all the time."

 Janklow had been undergoing experimental treatments at the Mayo Clinic, and recently entered hospice care in Sioux Falls.

-Janklow described himself as outspoken and opinionated and would have done everything the same way if he had it do over again with one exception: He would stop at the stop sign.
+In a news conference with reporters in November at his Sioux Falls law office, Janklow described himself as outspoken and opinionated and said he would have done everything the same way if he had it do over again with one exception: He would stop at the stop sign.

 Janklow ran a stop sign in 2003 and collided with a motorcycle ridden by Minnesotan Randy Scott, killing him.
 Convicted of manslaughter, Janklow served 100 days in prison.